Drug Information Q&A Q1: What was pharmaceuticals originally?

 Chinese Yakusojin.
 In ancient China, the legendary Chinese emperor Shen Nong licked plants and trees, investigated their efficacy, and taught them to others.

 In Japan, too, a statue of Shen Nong can be seen enshrined in an old doctor's house or apothecary's shop.
 Even today, the god is so popular that a festival is held in Doshomachi, Osaka, where many pharmaceutical companies gather.
-On the other hand, in Nihonbashi-honmachi, where many pharmaceutical companies in Tokyo gather, a festival is held to worship Ohonamuchi no Mikoto and Sukunahikono-no Mikoto as the ancestral deities of medicine.
+On the other hand, in Nihonbashi-honmachi, where many of Tokyo's pharmaceutical companies are located, a festival is held in honor of Ohonamuchi no Mikoto and Sukunahikono-no Mikoto, the deities of the ancestors of medicine.

-Source: Collection of the Naito Museum of Pharmaceutical Science
+Source: Collection of Naito Museum of Pharmaceutical Science